Riskified/ios_sdk/README.md

     [RiskifiedBeacon startBeacon:@"myshop.com" sessionToken:token debugInfo:true];
 ```

-   * `startBeacon()` arguments:
+   * `startBeacon:` arguments:
      * `shopName` - Name of your Riskified account.
-     * `sessionTokeb` - Unique identifier of the user's current session in the app.
+     * `sessionToken` - Unique String identifier of the user's current session in the app.
 The same identifier is passed by your backend (in the `cart_token` field) to Riskified.
-     * `debugInfo` - Boolean parameter that indicates whether or not to display the beacon logs.
+     * `debugInfo` - Boolean parameter that enables beacon logging for debugging.

 ##### 3. When the user's session changes, update the token by calling: